Can Babies Have Tylenol or Ibuprofen? Are They Safe To Use?

 Both are often used for fever, colds, toothache, sore throat, and mild-to-moderate pain.
 They’re also two of the most common medications used for babies and toddlers [1].

-Both acetaminophen and ibuprofen have been reported to be safe to use in babies and toddlers under two years of age [2].
+Can babies have ibuprofen?
+Is acetaminophen safe for babies?
+Yes, both acetaminophen and ibuprofen have been reported to be safe to use in babies and toddlers under two years of age [2].

 So, why did your neighbor tell you these were unsafe and could lead to worrying conditions like autism and asthma?
 Let’s first take a look at the theories behind these associations.

-The theories that link acetaminophen or ibuprofen with asthma
+Theories that link acetaminophen or ibuprofen with asthma

-At some point scientists began studying if acetaminophen or ibuprofen use could increase the risk of developing asthma.
+At some point, scientists began studying if acetaminophen or ibuprofen use could increase the risk of developing asthma.
 Let’s see what made them think this could happen in the first place.

 There are three theories.
 None of these have been proven: